restfulci/restfulci/README.md

 Pipeline should be a client side setup, as it breaks independency between jobs/RESTful endpoints.
 It can be implemented as [batch operation](https://www.codementor.io/blog/batch-endpoints-6olbjay1hd).

 * Pipeline in UI client is obvious/through common sense.
 * Command line client shouldn't have shared pipeline.
 User can have their shellscript with multiple steps.
 * There may be an pipeline extension GitHub PR hooks client (for deployment after a master commit).
   * But this makes the GitHub PR hooks client not universally applied, but depend on indivitual job.
 Better approach?

 #### Build artifact where to?

+* JFrog artifactory
+* Upload to/download from S3/docker hub/ECR/...

 ### Why not other frameworks?